Member-Owners Gather at the Annual Meeting in Early November

 The Co-op Council meets once a month in our Co-op Community Room and the meetings are open to all member-owners.
 We encourage member-owners to get involved in shaping the direction of their Co-op by providing feedback to their elected Co-op Council members and by participating in Co-op Council meetings.

 Upcoming Meeting Agenda

-The Hunger Mountain Coop Annual Meeting is free, fun, and open to all Member-Owners!
-The meeting typically lasts a few hours, and includes a delicious brunch provided by the Hunger Mountain Coop Deli.
+The Hunger Mountain Co-op Annual Meeting is free, fun, and open to all Member-Owners!
+The meeting typically lasts a few hours, and includes a delicious dinner provided by the Hunger Mountain Co-op Deli.
 Childcare is also provided free of charge.
-The Annual Meeting is a great gathering and a perfect opportunity to meet other Member-Owners in our community and offer your voice to discussions that help shape the future of our Coop.
-Annual Meeting packets are mailed out to Member-Owners prior to the meeting, and include all the details and happenings of the day.
+The Annual Meeting is a great gathering and a perfect opportunity to meet other member-owners in our community and offer your voice to discussions that help shape the future of our Co-op.
+Annual Meeting packets are mailed out to member-owners prior to the meeting, and include all the details and happenings of the day.

 John Carver’s model of Policy Governance®